 The origins of Discord started with Jason Citron after he created OpenFeint, a similar social platform for gamers that was later sold to GREE.
 After OpenFeint’s sale in 2012, Jason Citron founded a game development company called Hammer & Chisel, Inc.

-Within a couple of years, Hammer & Chisel, Inc. abandoned the idea of developing games and redirected their resources to Discord, which was released to the public in 2015.
+Within a couple of years, Hammer & Chisel, Inc. abandoned the idea of developing games and redirected their resources to Discord, which was unveiled to the public in 2015.
 Hammer & Chisel, Inc. is now known as Discord Inc.

 Stanislav Vishnevskiy